k98kurz/chance-cancer/log.md

 # 2024-03-20

+Measured out another 240/48/8 dose and fed it to Chance mixed into wet food at 10:35pm.

+# 2024-03-21

+Took X-rays of Chance's chest cavity at Small Animal Hospital in Fort Myers.
+No metastasis to the lungs was detected.
+However, Chance did not cooperate with the blood test, so we skipped it.

+Measured out another 240/48/8 dose and fed it to Chance mixed into wet food at 11pm.

+# 2024-03-22

-Measured out another 240/48/8 dose and fed it to Chance mixed into wet food.
+Measured out another 240/48/8 dose and fed it to Chance mixed into wet food at 10:30pm.

+# 2024-03-23

+Decided to increase the dose of Annona muricata extract from 8mg to 10mg.
+Will make further increases in the future.
+Measured out a 240/48/10 dose and fed it to Chance mixed into wet food at 11pm.

+# 2024-03-24

+Measured out another 240/48/10 dose and fed it to Chance mixed into wet food at 9:20pm.

+# 2024-03-25

+Measured out another 240/48/10 dose and fed it to Chance mixed into wet food at 10:30pm.